nscl-hira/FissionHFBTHO/README.md

 If you `ls` in your home directory, you should see a new folder names `FissionHFBTHO`

+## Linux
+The most important linux command is `man`.
+For nearly any command you can type `man command` and get the manual page wich has all of the information on what the command does.
+Going through a linux quickstart guide or something is probably beneficial.

 ## Loading the enviroment
 Before doing anything with the code, make sure the enviroment variables are set correctly.
 From within the folder, this is done with the command
 ```